Five Easy Vegetables to Grow

 Start picking your beans as soon as they are long enough to use and pick regularly to encourage plants to keep cropping.

-Easy Vegetables to Grow Number 2: Courgettes
+Easy Vegetables to Grow Number 2: Courgettes or Zucchini

-Courgettes are another great favourite, rewarding you with good crops for little effort.
-They are not hardy so in cooler regions are best started off either indoors, or outdoors with some protection.
+They are not hardy, so in cooler regions are best started off either indoors, or outdoors with some protection.

 Site preparation

-Courgettes really appreciate rich fertile soil with a high organic content so try to incorporate lots of garden compost into the ground.
-If you want to go a step further, you can prepare the site in winter by digging good sized hole, filling it with garden compost, and covering with a mound of soil.
-In spring, plant your courgettes directly on top of this - they will love you for it!
+If you want to go a step further, you can prepare the site in winter by digging a good sized hole, filling it with garden compost, and covering with a mound of soil.

 To lessen the chance of seeds rotting, sow them on their edges.
 Sow individual seeds indoors in small pots on a sunny windowsill in mid to late April.
-Harden off the young plants before transplanting to their cropping positions in late May to mid June after all danger of frost has passed.

-Alternatively, plant the seeds outside in their cropping positions in late May to early June and cover with clear, cut off plastic drinks bottles to afford them some protection at the start.
+Alternatively, plant the seeds outside in their cropping positions in late May to early June and cover with clear, cut-off plastic drinks bottles to afford them some protection at the start.

 Routine care